Views: 1

 But our friends, through allegory,

-seek an explanation of permanence after annihilation.
+seek an explanation of the permanence after annihilation.

-How here to explain this beyond
+How here to explain this “beyond”

 a new book would have to be made for that.

-The terms “fana'” (annihilation) and “baqâ” (permanence) recur here.
+The terms “fana’” (annihilation) and “baqā” (permanence) recur here.
 They are two key words in Sufism.
 The first refers to the spiritual stage when all trace of the “I” disappears, the moment when we no longer distinguish between the “I” and the “you”, when the experience of union transports us so deeply into the beloved that we no longer perceive ourselves, the “I” disappears.
 It’s also a long journey and a practical school of obedience, where the disciple learns to progressively renounce his own will.
 We renounce our own will, to allow the other to reveal himself entirely, not according to our own imaginations or desires, but according to what he is.
 The expression of one’s will contrasts with what one might imagine of the other.
 We find this in every journey to discover transcendence.
-The word for permanence “baqâ” indicates that which remains forever, independent of contingencies, a reality that knows no change.
-The prophet Isaiah also proclaimed 40:8: “The grass withers and the flower fades, but the word of our God abides forever.”
+The word for permanence “baqā” indicates that which remains forever, independent of contingencies, a reality that knows no change.
+The prophet Isaiah also proclaimed in verse 40:8: “The grass withers and the flower fades, but the word of our God remains forever.”
 It is to this reality, to this rest, that man tends.
-The book that would give an account of this would have to be of a new kind, for we can no longer seek in allegory; the realities of this world are no longer able to speak to us of what is beyond this world.
+The book that would give an account of this would have to be of a new kind, for we can no longer seek in allegory images which are adequate; the realities of this world are no longer able to speak to us of what is beyond this world.

 زانک اسرار البقا بعد الفنا آن شناسد کو بود آنرا سزا